sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 Sourcegraph by default clones repositories from your Bitbucket Server via HTTP(S), using the access token or account credentials you provide in the configuration.
 The [`username`](bitbucket_server.md#configuration) field is always used when cloning, so it is required.

+## Repository labels

+Sourcegraph will mark repositories as archived if they have the `archived` label on Bitbucket Server.
+You can exclude these repositories in search with `archived:no` [search syntax](../../user/search/queries.md).

 ## Configuration

 Bitbucket Server external service connections support the following configuration options, which are specified in the JSON editor in the site admin external services area.